Vyral/base-template/_posts/2022-09-19-you-havent-missed-your-chance-to-sell.md

 {% include excerpt.html %}

-Should you sell?
 Now that the market’s changed, is it still a good time to list your home?

-The bottom line is that **if selling your home makes sense for you, then now is a good time to do it.** Home values are still significantly higher than last year, so you may have a lot of equity you could utilize.&nbsp;
+The bottom line is that **if selling your home makes sense for you, now is a good time to do it.** Home values are still significantly higher than last year, so you may have a lot of equity you could utilize.&nbsp;

 If you’re considering selling, call or email me, and I can set you up with a free consultation.
 I look forward to hearing from you.